coder777/FlickrApp/README.md

 # FlickrApp

-Basic Angular JS application to retrieve photos from Flickr public photos.
+AngularJS application to retrieve photos from Flickr public photos using Flickr API.